ONLYOFFICE/docspace-api-sdk-javascript/docs/GroupApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.GroupApi();
+let apiInstance = new DocspaceApiTypescript.GroupApi();
 let opts = {
   'userId': "aae1e103-bca5-9fa1-ba8c-42058b4abf28", // String | The user ID.
   'manager': true, // Boolean | Specifies if the user is a manager or not.
   'count': 1234, // Number | The number of records to retrieve.
   'startIndex': 1234, // Number | The starting index for paginated results.
   'sortBy': "some text", // String | Specifies the property used to sort the query results.
-  'sortOrder': new Api.SortOrder(), // SortOrder | The order in which the results are sorted.
+  'sortOrder': new DocspaceApiTypescript.SortOrder(), // SortOrder | The order in which the results are sorted.
   'filterValue': "some text" // String | The text used for filtering or searching group data.
 };
 apiInstance.getGroups(opts, (error, data, response) => {